zack-bitcoin/amoveo/docs/design/consensus_efficiency.md

 L = number of lotteries per day.

-T = volume of txs per second
+T = volume of txs per second we can support

 C = the blockchain's consensus efficiency.

 F / T = tx fee for an average tx.

+Finality = how much time you need to wait until you can be sure a tx wont get undone.

+D = decentralization

 What we know from trust theory
 ===========